plblum/jivs/planning/ModelRules Design for ValPlanning Part 1.md

 Those are **not** assumed to be Jivs objects.

-Before Jivs packages a response for the client, app/server code may need to translate its own errors into `BusinessLogicErrors`.
+Before Jivs packages a response for the client, app/server code may need to translate its own errors into `ExternalIssuesFound`.

 ### 5. Browser app models differ